-James Cooper is an award-winning producer and writer and one the country’s most in-demand talents.
+James Cooper is a BAFTA nominated producer and writer.
 He’s worked on some of the UK’s biggest television shows including The X Factor (ITV), The Apprentice (BBC), An Idiot Abroad (Sky1) and The Voice UK (BBC).
-His innovative work on The X Factor, in particular developing ground-breaking new voting technology, earned him a prestigious industry prize - a Broadcast Digital Award for Best Platform Innovation.

-Recently named as ‘One To Watch’ at the Edinburgh Television Festival, James has also developed and produced some successful new global formats during his time working at Mentorn Television and FremantleMedia.
-Notable examples include Fish Town for Sky Atlantic and Eating With My Ex for BBC Three, which recently became one of the channel’s most successful new launches.
+He has developed and produced successful new formats during his time working at Mentorn Television and FremantleMedia, including Eating With My Ex for BBC Three.

-James has also worked on trailblazing shows for Facebook, YouTube and Bebo as well as producing, writing and directing a number of highly-regarded documentaries for VICE.
-He’s also directed high-profile talent including Simon Cowell, will.i.am and Lord Alan Sugar.
+James has also worked on trailblazing shows for Facebook and YouTube as well as producing, writing and directing a number of highly-regarded documentaries for VICE.

 Alice Levine is one of the most in-demand broadcasters in the UK today.
 Working across TV, Radio and Comedy as a presenter, she also writes and produces her own projects.